List of monarchs of Baden

+The following is a list of monarchs during the history of Baden.

 Baden was an Imperial Estate of the Holy Roman Empire and later one of the German states along the frontier with France, primarily consisting of territory along the right bank of the Rhine, opposite Alsace and the Palatinate.

 History

 The territory evolved out of the Breisgau, an early medieval county in the Duchy of Swabia.
 A continuous sequence of counts is known since 962; the counts belong to the House of Zähringen.
 In 1061, the counts first acquired the additional title of Margrave of Verona.
 Even though they lost the March of Verona soon thereafter, they kept the title of margrave.
 In 1112, the title of Margrave of Baden was first used.

 For most of the early modern period, the Margraviate of Baden was divided into two parts, one ruled by the Catholic Margraves of Baden-Baden, and the other by the Protestant Margraves of Baden-Durlach.
 In 1771, the main Baden-Baden line became extinct, and all of the Baden lands came under the rule of the Baden-Durlach line.
 The reunited margraviate existed until 1803.

 During the Napoleonic era, in the imperial reorganisation of 1803, Baden gained a great deal of additional territory, and its ruler was promoted to become one of the few prince-electors of the Holy Roman Empire.
 However, this situation lasted only for three years until the crushing Battle of Austerlitz at the hands of Napoleon's armies, which caused the Holy Roman Empire to be declared dissolved eight months later, in August 1806.

 By definition the Electorate of Baden then ceased to exist as such.
 Just as the former Holy Roman Emperor now assumed the title of Emperor of Austria, so the ruler of Baden assumed that of Grand Duke of Baden.
 The Grand Duchy of Baden, with increased additional territory, continued in existence approximately within its 1806 borders until the fall of the German monarchies in 1918, when it became the Republic of Baden.